gamesbook/pyprototypr/docs/script_anatomy.rst

 ===============
 `↑ <table-of-contents_>`_

 It is, unfortunately, all too easy to make mistakes while writing scripts.

-These are some common kinds of mistakes:
+Some common kinds of mistakes are listed below - these are in no way meant to be comprehensive!

 Supplying the script an **incorrect value**, for example, giving the location a value of ``3.0`` when you meant to give it ``0.3``; this kind